On Choosing the Poems

 J1657/Fr1734 Eden is that old fashioned House / We dwell in every day

-and finds 20 references in the poetry (there are 25 in her letters).
-Even more pervasive is “Heaven,” which has eleven major meanings and a whopping 161 references (123 in the letters).
+It finds 20 references to Eden in the poetry and 25 in her letters.
+Even more pervasive is “Heaven,” which has eleven major meanings and a whopping 161 references in the poetry and 123 in the letters.

 Scholars have identified several sources for this pervasive poetic imagery of Paradise.
 Rebecca Patterson contends that Emily Dickinson studied Paradise Lost “as a poetic textbook,” and so garnered images of Eden and Hell.
 Eleanor Heginbotham’s examination of an 1819 edition of Paradise Lost, with the name “E Dickinson” penciled on the flyleaf, confirms this assertion.
 The edition contains many markings that might be by Dickinson and, if so, point to the passages and ideas that struck her most in creating what she calls, in a daring poem dated 1873, “Paradise, fictitious” (F1314, J1260).
 For Heginbotham, Dickinson arrives at her “Paradise Fictitious” by recognizing “that Milton’s apostasy, as some see it, was close to her own.”
 Heginbotham explains,